A Solution Focused Approach to Preventing School Disaffection & Exclusion

 Lynne Lynch, Senior EWO, Barnsley, South Yorkshire

 Often, school structures encourage a system of recording and reporting misdemeanours and pupils are familiar with “being put on Report” of some kind or other.
-For some schools, the focus is on the “stopping old of behaviour” which is a very hard task and often a waste of energy.
-Our work with schools is about changing this mindset and encouraging staff to create a watershed – a point of change – and, instead, spend their energy on “catching the pupil doing something right”.
+When working with pupils who are challenging or disaffected, the focus is often on the “stopping of old behaviour” which is a very hard task and often a drain on staff energy.
+Our work with schools includes encouraging staff to create a watershed – a point of change – and, instead, spend their energy on the “start of new behaviour”.

-We would encourage schools, as an early intervention, to commit to saying, noting, recording times when all pupils demonstrate considerate, collegiate, supportive behaviour within the school.
+We would encourage schools, as an early intervention, to commit to purposeful acknowledgement of times when pupils demonstrate considerate, collegiate, supportive behaviour within the school.
 This ethos alone can reduce disruption and disaffection.

 However, this course is about equipping staff with a resource when working with disaffected pupils and those at risk of exclusion.
 This is not a “positive thinking” model that ignores bad behaviour – accountability is vital and schools work best within a calm and structured ethos for all.